MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 | b | 10:01:29 | 10:03:10 |
 | c | 10:03:02 | 10:05:20 |

-For a chart in one-minute `bin()` functions, you want to count each running activity at each one-minute interval.
+For a chart in one-minute bins, you want to count each running activity at each one-minute interval.

 Here's an intermediate result: